 Intentional Communities is a unique program made up of peer-guided and managed communities of individuals who come together as a supportive group.
 Touchstone staff work as advocates with clients to help them with housing, independent living skills, personal health goals and finding resources based on what they need for mental health stability.

 Who We Serve

-Intentional Communities serves adults, 18 and up, with a serious mental illness who have been referred by their Case Manager.
+Intentional Communities serves adults 18 years or older with a serious mental illness who have been referred by a mental health provider.